Prohibited Weapons & Devices New Jersey Statutes 2C:39-3

 New Jersey has the toughest and scariest weapons laws in America.
 Many items are illegal that you thought were legal!
 Let me fight for you with my 36 years of experience both as a prosecutor and criminal defense lawyer.

 *This page is intended for reference only for The New Jersey Criminal Codes of Justice.
 It is intended for educational purposes and the content cites lawserver.com for the N.J.S.A Criminal Codes.
 Do not rely on this page for accuracy as things can change.
 Not every regulation is listed and this information is not at all the opinion of The Law Office of Edward V. Murachanian.
-If you want to know more contact my firm via email, contact form or phone.
+If you want to know more about New Jersey Statutes 2C:39-3, Prohibited Weapons in New Jersey, contact my firm via email, contact form or phone.

 2C:39-3.
 Prohibited Weapons and Devices